 Never a person to shy from controversial language, Mr. Farage had earlier stated that if Theresa May sought an extension to Article 50, he would do his best to “tear her party limb from limb.
 It deserves no better.”

 Mr. Farage has already proven that he can successfully beat both the Conservative and the Labour Parties in European elections, and this was before Mrs. May began asking for permission from E.U. leaders to extend Britain’s membership.
 Many news outlets are already discussing the inevitability of a Farage victory, but will it be enough for him to make a play for British Parliament?

 According to the betting odds, Nigel has a 3 to 1 shot of becoming an MP in 2019, and a 25 to 1 shot of becoming Prime Minister by 2025.
 While the odds may seem long for now, they are steadily shortening week by week.

 Farage is a man who has dedicated his life to not only taking the U.K. out of the E.U., but also to helping other countries run their own referenda on the same issue.
-He is the man the establishment in both Europe and Britain fear more than any other – and they have only themselves to blame for his creation.We value your comments!
-Please weigh in on our comment section below.
+He is the man the establishment in both Europe and Britain fear more than any other – and they have only themselves to blame for his creation.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com